nwhansen/requestTester/README.md

 If you are running an operating system with a SWING compatible UI framework and run the application with no commands it will attempt to launch the UI otherwise the application will start in server mode (no proxy) and selects a random port to use

+### Quick Uses:
+Create a server that will write requests and serve files in the same directory
+`java -jar requestTester.jar -p 8080`
+Create a proxy that will write requests and forward them, as well as write responses
+`java -jar requestTester.jar -p 8080 -x https://localhost`

 ## Server Mode
 To run the application in server mode you only need to exclude the `--proxy` option.
+If you have a user interface you must specify a port (to prevent UI from showing)

 This mode acts like an HTTP/1.1 webserver.
 It handles the basic protocol information.
 This mode will attempt to return a file from disk if the path after `/` is a valid file (This will return ANY file that matches the path)